thetaxas2468/AutomationChecker/README.md

 # AutomationChecker
-Desktop application for the teacher to use in order to check and grade the students homework.
+Desktop application for the teacher to use in order to check and grade the students homework and store them using Api(REST).

 ---